Plumbing contractors in

 Insurance Minimums

 General liability minimum $300,000 per occurrence, $600,000 aggregate.
-Workers compensation required if employees.
-Bonding requirements vary by municipality.
+Workers compensation required for employees.
+Many contractors carry $1M+ for commercial work.

 How to Get Licensed

-Complete 4-year plumbing apprenticeship program or document 8,000 hours of plumbing experience under licensed supervision
+Complete 4-year registered apprenticeship program or document equivalent 8,000 hours of supervised plumbing experience under licensed plumber

 About This Market